 If the last post seemed rather cryptic, that’s because it was.
 Internet service in Zambia has thus far proven inconsistent and painfully slow, with literally hours devoted to opening and responding to relatively simple e-mails.
 But, from another perspective, how miraculous is it that one can communicate by various electronic means from nearly half way around the world?

-Grounds at the Commonwealth Youth Programme
+Grounds at the Commonwealth Youth Programme on the University of Zambia Campus |

 To recap, the initial week of in-country training and orientation in Lusaka wrapped up on October 15.
 Among some of the highlights, beyond meeting and getting to know the highly diverse and capable cadre of fellow VSO volunteers and VSO Zambia staff, were an introductory tour of Lusaka, a welcome “braai” (along the lines of a BBQ in the U.S) handled by the VSO Volunteer Committee, presentations by a variety of experts covering a range of topics, an evening reception generously provided by the British High Commissioner in Zambia, and a Cultural Night featuring traditional dances from throughout the country (and including some spirited audience participation).